California Prop 65 Compliance for Amazon Sellers: Complete Guide to Avoid Violations

 Alternative supplier identification reduces compliance risks by providing options when primary suppliers cannot meet Prop 65 requirements.
 Maintain relationships with 2-3 qualified suppliers for critical products, ensuring continuity if compliance issues arise with primary sources.

 International sellers face unique Prop 65 challenges due to different regulatory frameworks, supply chain complexity, and cultural barriers to compliance understanding.
-AppealsPro.AI works with sellers from 47 countries, revealing common international compliance issues.
+Sellers from 47 countries reveal common international compliance issues that require specific solutions.

 amazon supply chain documentation requirements differ significantly between countries.
 European suppliers familiar with REACH regulations often have compatible chemical disclosure processes, while Asian suppliers may require additional education about Prop 65 requirements.
 Establish clear communication protocols that transcend language barriers.